CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 1|2018-07-03 23:16:00|1|N|1|3
 1|2018-07-03 23:08:00|1|N|1|8

-which is the same format as the `miovision.volumes` table, and directly inserts it to `miovision_api.volumes`.
-The script converts the movements, classifications and intersections given by the API to uids using the same lookup table structure that exists in the `miovision` schema.
+which is the same format as the `miovision_api.volumes` table, and directly inserts it to `miovision_api.volumes`.
+The script converts the movements, classifications and intersections given by the API to uids using the same lookup table structure that exists in the `miovision_api` schema.

 ### Error responses